Yasmani Grandal Player Props: White Sox vs. Rays

-After hitting .278 with five doubles, two walks and two RBI in his past 10 games, Yasmani Grandal and the Chicago White Sox take on the Tampa Bay Rays (who will hand the ball to Shane McClanahan) at 4:05 PM ET on Saturday.
+Yasmani Grandal -- 0-for-3 in his last game -- will be in action for the Chicago White Sox versus the Tampa Bay Rays, with Shane McClanahan on the hill, on April 27 at 7:10 PM ET.

-He strung together two hits (going 2-for-4 with a double) in his last game against the Rays.
+He had a hitless performance in his most recent game (0-for-3) against the Blue Jays.

 Yasmani Grandal Game Info & Props vs. the Rays